Chickamauga

 his wet nose to June’s first, small windfall

 beneath the apple tree.
-His mother left him
+His mother spooked

-when I crept closer to see.
+and left him when I crept closer to see.
 Last week

 they pulled a toddler from the creek downtown,

-in my hands was heavier to me.
+in my hands was heavier to me, his stiff body

+tree.
 After the burial we biked the battle-

 field, rubber tread crunching brittle dead

-of September.
+of November.
 As the news makes clear, far

 more than deer explode like old apples on the barrel